Share with your friends

 The ocean was bountiful in cod, haddock, clams and lobsters.
 The last was so abundant that it was considered among the people to be a low-status food.
 Times have certainly changed.

-for more New England specialties
+for first New England Cuisine page

 California